Pete Sears: Career

 Sears was born in Bromley, Kent.
 His career as a professional musician began in 1964, touring the United Kingdom with the band Sons of Fred.
 As well as playing British television shows such as Ready Steady Go and Thank Your Lucky Stars, Sons of Fred also recorded at EMI's Abbey Road Studios in London.

 Pete Sears went on to play and record with many musical artists, including The Fleur De Lys in 1966, and the psychedelic underground band Sam Gopal Dream which featured guitarist Mick Hutchinson, Sears on bass and Hammond organ, and the Indian tabla player Sam Gopal.
 Jimi Hendrix once sat in with the band at the Speakeasy Club in London.
 Jimi Hendrix drummer Mitch Mitchell later asked Sears to play bass in a band he was forming while still playing with Hendrix in 1969.

 Sears was a session musician during the late 1960s, including recording piano with the blues band Steamhammer.
 Steamhammer would back up the legendary Freddie King when he toured the UK.
-In early 1969, Sears along with Terry Cox of Pentangle, Jeff Beck's drummer Micky Waller, Jimmy Litherland of Colosseum, John Wetton of King Crimson, and Pete York of the Spencer Davis Group, recorded a folk rock album with Marian Segal and Jade.
+In early 1969, Sears along with Terry Cox of Pentangle, Jeff Beck's drummer Micky Waller, James Litherland of Colosseum, John Wetton of King Crimson, and Pete York of the Spencer Davis Group, recorded a folk rock album with Marian Segal and Jade.
 The album, Fly on Strange Wings is considered one of the seminal British folk rock albums of the 1960s and is highly valued by collectors.
 Around this time Sears teamed up with original Fairport Convention singer, Judy Dyble, and Van Morrison's Them organist, Jackie McAuley, to form the band Trader Horne.

 In the summer of 1969, Sears left Trader Horne just before they began recording.
 Blue Cheer guitarist Leigh Stephens invited him to California for the first time.
 Sears, Stephens, Micky Waller (drummer), and Jack Reynolds (singer) formed Silver Metre, recorded one album at Trident Studios in London, England, released on the National General label, produced by their manager, FM rock radio pioneer Tom Donahue.
+The band toured the United States extensively in 1970.
 After Silver Metre broke up, Sears returned to England to play on the Rod Stewart album Gasoline Alley.